 The maturity date for amounts drawn under the revolving line of credit is the earlier of the Facility termination date of July 31, 2023, or the date the outstanding balance is permanently reduced to zero.
-Prior to the fourth quarter of 2018, the Company classified amounts drawn as current liabilities based on an intent and ability to repay the amounts using current assets within the next twelve months.
-During the fourth quarter of 2018, the Company determined it no longer has the intent to repay amounts drawn within the next twelve months.
-As of December 31, 2019, the Company determined that it still does not have the intent to repay amounts drawn within the next twelve months.
+As of December 31, 2020, the Company determined that it still does not have the intent to repay amounts drawn within the next twelve months.
 Therefore, the Company has classified the entire outstanding balance of the revolving line of credit as non-current.

-As of December 31, 2019, the outstanding balance for all borrowings under the revolving line of credit was \$36.0 million, where \$32.0 million was designated as an Adjusted LIBOR Rate Loan at a weighted average rate of 4.50% and \$4.0 million was designated as a Base Rate Loan at a rate of 6.50%.
-There were also \$1.4 million in outstanding letters of credit as of December 31, 2019, which reduced the maximum borrowing availability on the revolving line of credit to \$12.6 million as of December 31, 2019.
-During 2019, the Company drew down \$63.0 million for general corporate purposes and made payments of \$49.0 million on the revolving line of credit which resulted in a net increase of \$14.0 million.
+As of December 31, 2020, the outstanding balance for all borrowings under the revolving line of credit was \$5.0 million, designated as a Base Rate Loan at a rate of 4.5%.
+There were also \$1.7 million in outstanding letters of credit as of

+December 31, 2020, which reduced the maximum borrowing availability on the revolving line of credit to \$43.3 million as of December 31, 2020.
+During the year ended December 31, 2020, the Company drew down \$10.0 million for general corporate purposes and made payments of \$41.0 million on the revolving line of credit which resulted in a net decrease of \$31.0 million.